-Affected ISO 639-3 identifier: nun Associated reference name: Nung
+Affected ISO 639-3 identifier: afe

+Associated reference name:

+Putukwam

+lodify an existing language code element (a) W What are you proposing to change: Language reference name; generally this is changed only if it is erroneous; if usage is shifting to a new preferred form, the new form may be added (next box) Language additional names Language type (living, extinct, historical, etc.) Language scope (individual language or macrolanguage) A D [r What new value(s) do you propose: Utugwang-Irungene-Afrike Alternate names: Obe Cluster and Ebe Cluster.
+Dialects: Utugwang (Utukwang, Otugwang), Okworogung (Ukworogung), Mgbenege mgbénégè] (Ngbenege), Ukwortung [ùkwɔtɔŋ] (Okworotung), Irungene [irunɛnɛ:] Mbe Afal, Upper Mbe, Obe), Afrike (Utumane).
+T - h a "I' b - u - fo te C a th th - Rationale for change: The following are not suitable names: Putukwam - Listed by Crozier and Blench (1992: 89) as an alternate spelling of the lead name but not as an autonym used by the people.
+We were unable to find anyone in the Obe cluster area who knows the meaning or origin of the term Putukwam" (Otronyi et al. 2009: 4, also supported by Kirien's personal communication below) Utugwang - This term does not include Afrike and Irungene, and thus should not be used for the whole cluster (Otronyi et al. 2009: 11).
+Ebe cluster - The term "Ebe Cluster" was suggested by Hon.
+Gabriel Eliom Ushie, former Vice Chairman, Obudu Local Govt.
+Area (of the Utugwang dialect) since it is the term for 'we' throughout the cluster.
+Kierien discussed it with Rev. Joseph Abue from Edgeria in Irungene and Mr. Christian Ejim from Edegem in Afrike.
+They were all in the ingreement.
+If more people throughout the cluster support this idea we can promote his change.
+However, this is an innovation and we would like some more evidence that all the communities support the adoption of this name.
+Obe cluster - Main heading used by Crozier and Blench (1992: 89).
+Kieren reports this term is not understood and that many would prefer "Ebe cluster" to "Obe cluster".
+(See the personal communication below). ropose a new macrolanguage or modify a macrolanguage group a) For a n existing Macrolanguage, what change to its individual language membership do you propose:

+2. P

+- (8 - (b) Rationale for change:

+For a new Macrolanguage proposal, please also complete the form "Request for New Language Code Element in ISO 639-3" (file name "ISO639-3_NewCodeRequest.doc" or "ISO639-3_NewCode RequestForm.rtf'), which must also be submitted to fully document the intended meaning for the new macrolanguage.

-1. Modify an existing language code element
+3. Retire a language code element from use

-(a) What are you ı proposing to change:

-X Language reference name; generally this is changed only if it is erroneous: --- -------------------------- ------------------- -------------- --------------------- if usage is shifting to a new preferred form, the new form may be added (next box Language additional names Language type (living, extinct, historical, etc.) Language scope (individual language or macrolanguage)) (b) What new value(s) do you propose: Anong (c) Rationale for change: This is the name speakers use for their language and is also the name used in Chines linguistic literature referring to this language. (阿侬语). se 2.
-Propose a new macrolanguage or modify a macrolanguage group (a) For an existing Macrolanguage, what change to its individual language membership do you propos se: (b) Rationale for change: For a new Macrolanguage proposal, please also complete the form "Request for New Language Code Element in ISO 639-3" (file name "ISO639-3_NewCodeRequest.doc" or "ISO639-3_NewCode RequestForm.rtf"), which must also be submitted to fully document the intended meaning for the new macrolanguage.
-3. Retire a language code element from use (a) Reason for change: There is no evidence that the language exists.
-This is equivalent to another ISO 639-3 language. (b) If equivalent with another code element, with which ISO 639-3 code element (identifier and name is it equivalent:) (c) Rationale for change: 1.
-Expand the denotation of a code element through merging of one or more code elements : (a) List the languages (identifier and name) to be merged into this code element and retired from use: (b) Rationale for change
+(a) Reason for change: There is no evidence that the language exists.
+This is equivalent to another ISO 639-3 language. (b) If equivalent with another code element, with which ISO 639-3 code element (identifier and name) is it equivalent: (c) Rationale for change:

+4. Expand the denotation of a code element through merging of one or more code elements

+- (a) List the languages (identifier and name) to be merged into this code element and retired from use: - (b) Rationale for change